RichardZhu2/docs/src/docs/UserGuide/CreatingPipelines.md

 ```

 {: .info}
-A Pipeline always takes the input of its first task, and yields each output from its last task.
+A Pipeline always takes the input of its first task, and yields each output from its last task

 A pipeline that generates _multiple_ outputs can be created through functions that use `yield`: